Religious fasting: Lutheran

+In Evangelical Lutheranism, fasting, as well as abstinence from meat, is enjoined during the Rogation days and Ember days.

 It is also considered to be an appropriate physical preparation for partaking of the Eucharist, but fasting is not necessary for receiving the sacrament.
 Martin Luther wrote in his Small Catechism "Fasting and bodily preparation are certainly fine outward training, but a person who has faith in these words, 'given for you' and 'shed for you for the forgiveness of sin' is really worthy and well prepared."